luca-moser/iri_docker/README.md

 While IRI was already running, it wasn't usable yet.
 You now have to first download a fresh snapshot of the database and add it under
 `./volumes/iota/mainnetdb`.
 I recommend you download the snapshot via `wget http://db.iota.partners/IOTA.partners-mainnetdb.tar.gz`.
-Then, make sure to hop onto the Discord server and go to the #nodesharing channel to find neighbours for your node.
+Then, make sure to hop onto the IOTA Discord server and go to the #nodesharing channel to find neighbours for your node.
 I don't recommend to use Nelson as its implications on the network are not yet fully understood. **Add max.
 4 neighbours to your node.**

 # Meta